JoseDev184/html-css-project/README.md

  working on the error terminal show now!

- so far I have created a package.json for de dependency on the project  I have to update the version for both NPM and Node Js.
+ so far I have created a package.json for de dependency on the project  I have to update the version for both NPM and Node Js. the command line was " NPM INIT" and NPM install other I have to run a command "NPM install node-sass --save-dev"!
+ I'm  working on running the command line "npm run compile:sass" to compile the css with the sass file